Lansoweb/LosUi/README.md

 ### Bootstrap
 Bootstrap is provided as local files (default) or with CDN.
-Just pass false to the appendBootstrap method to use the CDN files.
+Just pass "true" to the appendBootstrap method to use the CDN files.
 The second argument indicates the use of minified version (default) or not, while the third indicates a specific version of a CDN file.

 Include the stylesheet with (can use append or prepend)